By Heidi Moretti, MS, RD

 Essential Oils for Healthy Metabolism

 Low thyroid can cause a sluggish metabolism and weight gain.
 Essential oils that are Certified Pure Therapeutic (CPTG) quality can be used to help support a healthy metabolism, including grapefruit, peppermint oil, and cinnamon oil as well as ginger oil (20).

 Other essential oils that reduce inflammation include the following (21):

 How to Use Essential Oils for Your Thyroid

 Apply directly to your neck area with a carrier oil like fractionated coconut oil.

 Combining multiple types of essential oils may increase effectiveness.
 A good combination of oils for thyroid is clove, myrrh, frankincense, and lemongrass together.

-We absorb essential oils directly into the skin, just like most things we apply to our body.
+We absorb essential oils directly into the skin, just like most things we apply to our bodies.
 Many essential oils use hexane and solvents to extract plant compounds.
 They even use chemical fillers!
 Use only Certified Pure Therapeutic Grade (CPTG) oils (20).

 The oils listed above can also be taken internally, using 1-2 drops twice daily, in an empty gel cap or diluted in water if using Certified Pure Therapeutic Grade (CPTG) oils.
 Doterra is one such oil.